BerenMillidge/Reward_Bases_Data_Analyses/README.md

 # Reward_Bases_Data_Analyses
-Ultimate cleaned up repository for the analysis scripts for figures 1 and 2
+Cleaned up repository for the analysis scripts for figures 3 and 4 (the Armin data analysis figures).

+`plots.py` and `utils.py` contain the julia scripts needed to reproduce the panels in Figure 3 (the primary data analysis of Armin's data).

+The scripts of `fig2.py` reproduces the panels in Figure 4 (the model of differential selectivity).

+The script `coef_plot.py` reproduces the panel in Figure 3F plotting the regression coefficients for each neuron